-At the federal level, tax credits like the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) are proven policy tools for supporting families with low incomes.
-Many states already supplement the federal versions of these credits with state credits, including Virginia, which provides a state EITC that matches a portion of a family's federal EITC.
-In addition to further strengthening the state's EITC, Virginia should also consider enacting a state CTC to help all families thrive.
 Congress improved the federal CTC for 2021 under the American Rescue Plan Act (ARPA).
-ARPA increased the size of the federal credit for certain income levels, removed income eligibility restrictions, and allowed families with low-incomes to receive the full amount of the credit by making it refundable.
-Because ARPA removed eligibility restrictions, more families, especially families with low incomes, could access the full CTC.
+ARPA increased the size of the federal credit for certain income levels, removed the minimum income requirement, and allowed families with low incomes to receive the full amount of the credit by making it refundable.
+Because ARPA removed the minimum income requirement, more families, especially families with low incomes, could access the full CTC.
 The improved credit helped an estimated 1.6 million children in Virginia - 85% of all children in the state.3 The average benefit for Virginia families who received the credit was estimated to be an additional \$2,520 per family (on top of the amount they would receive under the existing CTC).

 The temporary expansion of the federal CTC under ARPA dramatically reduced poverty.
 Recent data shows that the policy lifted 5.3 million people out of poverty nationally, including 2.9 million children - contributing to a stunning 46% drop in child poverty.
-In 2021, the CTC alone was the third most effective poverty reduction measure taken by the federal government, only behind Social Security and Pandemic Relief Checks.4 However, with failed attempts to continue the brief expansion of the federal CTC, these significant gains may only be temporary.
-Now, over 350,000 children in Virginia are unable to access the full federal child tax credit.5 Over half of these children are Black and Latino.
-With knowledge of both the success of ARPA in reaching families with low incomes and lifting millions of children out of poverty, as well as the gaps left after its expiration, states can act to fill in where the federal credit falls short and create their own CTCs.
+In 2021, the CTC alone was the third most effective poverty reduction measure taken by the federal government, only behind Social Security and Pandemic Relief Checks.4 However, with failed attempts to continue the brief expansion of the federal CTC, these significant gains were only temporary.
+Now, over 360,000 children in Virginia are unable to access the full federal child tax credit.5 Over half of these children are Black and Latino.
+With knowledge of both the success of ARPA in reaching families with low incomes and lifting millions of children out of poverty, as well as the economic insecurity that has risen after its expiration, states can act to fill in where the federal credit falls short and create their own Child Tax Credits.